-• Locking the doors and tailgate prevents access from the outside (for safety reasons, e.g. when stopped at a traffic light).
+• For safety reasons it is not possible to open the doors or the tailgate from the outside (for instance, when stopped at a traffic light).

-- The driver door cannot be locked.
-This avoids the user from forgetting his key inside the vehicle. - All doors can be locked separately from inside the car.
+• The driver door cannot be locked.
+This avoids the user from forgetting his key inside the vehicle.

+• All doors can be locked separately from inside the vehicle.
 Do this by pulling the door release lever once.

-- $\bullet \;\;$ If the vehicle is locked, children and disabled people may be trapped inside it. - Repeated operation of central locking will prevent the central locking button from working for a few seconds.
+• If the vehicle is locked, children and disabled people may be trapped inside it.

+Repeated operation of central locking will prevent the central locking button from working for a few seconds.
 Then, it can only be unlocked in case it has been previously locked.
-After few seconds, the central locking becomes operative again. - The central locking button is not operative when the vehicle is locked from the outside (with the remote control or the key).
+After few seconds, the central locking becomes operative again.

+• The central locking button is not operative when the vehicle is locked from the outside (with the remote control or the key).

-- Vehicle locked, 🔒 button.
+- Vehicle locked, 🔒 button. - Vehicle unlocked, 🕝 button. 🔳